svalade/cv4gs/docs/index.md

 ## Course information
-This class is a general introduction to computer vision methods relevant in geoscience.
-It teaches classical computer vision methods and machine learning based techniques.
+This class is a general introduction to computer vision methods relevant in geosciences.
+It covers basic digital image processing, classic computer vision and machine learning algorithms, as well as modern deep learning approaches.

 It was first conceptualized and taught by Sébastien Valade ([UNAM](https://svalade.github.io/)) and Manuel Wöllhaf ([TUB](https://www.tu.berlin/cv/ueber-uns/manuel-woellhaf)) at UNAM in 2021.
 An updated version of the course is currently taught at UNAM (2024), with special guest speaker Ronny Hänsch ([DLR](http://www.rhaensch.de/)).